TutorialsAndroid/instagramCloneReactNative/README.md

 import {Ionicons} from '@react-native-vector-icons/ionicons/static';
 ```

-Remove this old Gradle line if you added it:
+Remove this old Gradle line if it exists:

 ```gradle
 apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"
 ```

-Then clean and rebuild:
+Clean and rebuild:

 ```bash
 cd android